When the attack of addiction hits, it can feel intimidating to ask for help or feel scary to know who to confide in.

 Anthem Insurance Coverage for Adults with Addiction

 Anthem coverage for mental health and chemical dependency issues as a component of their medical plans.
-Because mental health issues often coincide with substance abuse, Anthem provides full or partial coverage for interventions for anxiety, depression, eating disorders, as well as addiction.
+Because mental health issues often coincide with substance use, Anthem provides full or partial coverage for interventions for anxiety, depression, eating disorders, as well as addiction.

-Anthem uses an integrated method for care of substance abuse issues, with expert consultation.
+Anthem uses an integrated method for care of substance use issues, with expert consultation.
 This means that the insurance provider will cover expenses for various interventions as they are deemed medically essential by a professional in the field of addiction.

 The integrated approach addresses the entire person, particularly in the areas of medical, behavioral, nutritional, physical, somatic and spiritual needs.